 This document is a summary to serve as a quick reference regarding the proposed ordinance, but it does not describe the ordinance in full.
-To ensure that you can comply with the Short Term Rental Unit ordinance, please review the proposed ordinance here.
+To ensure that you can comply with the Short Term Rental Unit ordinance, please review the ordinance here and here, as amended.